 What Are Tax-Free Investment Accounts?

 Tax-free investment accounts let your money grow without having to pay taxes on the gains if you follow the rules.
-That means more of your earnings stay in your pocket, not sent off in taxes each year.
+This means more of your earnings stay in your pocket, not sent off in taxes each year.

 It’s easy to confuse tax-free with tax-deferred.
 With tax-deferred accounts, you wait to pay taxes until you withdraw the money.
-With tax-free accounts, qualified withdrawals are not taxed at all.
-That difference can shape how much you actually keep over time.

 Types of Tax-Free Investment Accounts